grimwinoleader/notion-tools/README.md

 # notion-tools
-So simple utilities to push data to Notion.
+Some simple utilities to push data to Notion.